AlteriaX/WuWa-Configs/README.md

 - **Can I change in-game settings?**
 Yes, it won't override any of the changes done through Engine.ini.

-- **Ini files resets back to default upon game launch.**
+- **Character shadows suddenly missing / low texture quality.**
-This shouldn't happen but if it does set the file to read-only.
+Switch to another Graphics Quality Preset then back to the same one, you can customize the settings after.

 - **How do I reset the ini files back to default?**
 Just delete the ini files, launching the game will create a new one.